Population: 130,000. Country-Area code: +43-(0)512.

 Brett Harriman’s Innsbruck guidebook is updated for 2016!

-(This guide will be updated and placed within our newly published Vienna & Innsbruck guidebook out this spring.)
+(This guide will be updated and placed within our new Vienna & Innsbruck guidebook that is in the works.)

 Download this essential “Innsbruck, Edelweiss & Cable Cars” resource bundled with three self-guided day tours: